jcmturner/gokrb5/README.md

   * Kerberos libraries for custom integration
   * Parsing Keytab files
   * Parsing krb5.conf files
-* Encryption
-  * aes128-cts-hmac-sha1-96
-  * aes256-cts-hmac-sha1-96

-Currently the following is working/tested:
-* Client side libraries that supports authentication to HTTP servers that implement SPNEGO using Kerberos 5.
-* Service side libraries for implementing HTTP web servers using Kerberos SPNEGO authentication.
-* Microsoft PAC Authorization Data is processed and exposed in the HTTP request context.
-Available if Microsoft Active Directory is used as the KDC.
-* Tested against MIT KDC (1.6.3 is the oldest version tested against) and Microsoft Active Directory (Windows 2008 R2)
-* Tested against a KDC that supports PA-FX-FAST.
-* Tested against users that have pre-authentication required using PA-ENC-TIMESTAMP.

 #### Implemented Encryption & Checksum Types
 The currently implemented encryption types limited to: